-Baby Hope is a four year old filly Quarter Horse who was born at Echo Ranch.
+Baby Hope is a five-year-old Quarter Horse mare who was born at Echo Ranch.
 Her mom was pregnant and running wild with a herd of horses who were getting up on the highway at the time of her rescue.
-She is such a sweet girl and is doing very well under saddle.
+She is such a sweet and curious girl and is doing very well under saddle.

 Little Licorice, is a 16-year-old mini Welsh who was used and abused as a rodeo pony.
 He has major fear and trust issues but is slowly learning to embrace his new life.
 Our goal with him is to be able to take him to nursing homes, etc. to let him visit with people who aren't able to come out to the ranch.

-This beautiful 12-year-old Spotted Saddle Horse was rescued from the same herd as Quinnie but she was also pregnant.
-Even though she was a baby herself, she was able to give birth to a healthy filly who was adopted as soon as she was weaned.
-Frenchie, too, had some health issues but has been able to overcome most of them.
-Other than her growth being stunted from starvation and pregnancy, she has become the perfect little riding horse for children and small adults who visit Echo Ranch.
+This beautiful 12-year-old Spotted Saddle Horse was living in mud up to her knees, starving, and pregnant at the time of her rescue in 2013.
+Even though she was only three and a baby herself, she was able to give birth to a healthy filly who was adopted as soon as she was weaned.
+Frenchie had some health issues when we adopted her but has overcome them and is the the sweetest little riding horse at Echo Ranch.

 OUR FOSTER HORSES